Bug #58

 I wonder if there is a way to check if the file is uploading correctly.

-Updated by peter about 11 years ago
+Updated by peter almost 12 years ago

 Seems to be related to the incorrect handling of SVG sub-paths.
 At the end of each subpath a line is drawn to the start of the path.